Monica Rubin Owner

-Sam Coughlin Assistant Music Director, Singing Teacher
+Sam Coughlin Assistant Music Director, Singing Teacher, Bass Guitar Teacher

 Kevin Quinn Guitar Teacher, Bass Guitar Teacher, Keys Teacher

-Chris Bedward Guitar and Bass Guitar Teacher
+Chris Bedward Guitar Teacher, Bass Teacher

 Chris Bedward is a rock/fusion guitarist and composer based in New York.
 He is a regular at many major trade shows such as the NAMM show, NY Amp Show, The Stompbox Exhibit and more.
 He has worked as a product specialist with Electro-Harmonix, has been featured on the 96.7 The Buzz radio station and has played for hip-hop/reggae group RSNY, as well as toured with international reggae star Shaggy.
 In the summer of 2015, during a showcase with up-and-coming saxophonist David T.V.
 Barnes, Chris received industry-wide accolades from labels such as Def Jam Records, Atlantic Records and Universal Music Group.
 Having played venues like CBGBs, The Knitting Factory, Club Show, Sullivan Hall and Webster Hall, Chris is now seeking to expand his horizons, as well as teach those who struggle to grasp the guitar.
 Chris is also a private guitar instructor and session musician.
 He is a guitar teacher and bass guitar teacher at School of Rock Rockville Centre.